389ds/389ds.github.io/docs/389ds/design/detect-startup-after-import-or-restore.md

     slapi_is_restore_startup()

-and the "post_restore" flag i
+and the "post_restore" flag is

     SLAPI_BE_FLAG_POST_RESTORE